List of stadtholders in the Low Countries

-This is a list of stadtholders (stadhouders, Statthalter) or governors (gouverneurs) in the historical Netherlands region.
-This includes all the territories in the Low Countries that in the mid-16th-century were part of the Habsburg Netherlands, and then known as the "Seventeen Provinces".
-It excludes territories which were never owned by the House of Habsburg, such as the Prince-Bishopric of Liège (until 1794), the Princely Abbey of Stavelot-Malmedy (until 1794), the Prince-Bishopric of Cambrésis and the Imperial City of Cambray (until 1678), the Principality of Sedan (until 1651), the Duchy of Bouillon (until 1795), and the Duchy of Jülich (until 1795).
+This is a list of stadtholders (stadhouders, Statthalter) or governors (gouverneurs) in the Low Countries, or historical Netherlands region.
+This includes all the territories in the Low Countries that were acquired by the House of Habsburg in the 15th and 16th century and were politically united as the Habsburg Netherlands, then known as the "Seventeen Provinces".
+It also includes non-Habsburg territories, such as the Prince-Bishopric of Liège (until 1794), the Princely Abbey of Stavelot-Malmedy (until 1794), the Prince-Bishopric of Cambrésis and the Imperial City of Cambray (until 1678), the Principality of Sedan (until 1651), the Duchy of Bouillon (until 1795), and the Duchy of Jülich (until 1795).